tjrai/Getting-and-Cleansing-Data/CodeBook.md

 along with activity and subject
 tidydata: creates another data table of cleandata
-averagedata: calculates the average/mean of tidydata i.e for each measurement for each subject and each activity
+averagedata: calculates the average/mean of tidydata i.e for each measurement for each subject and each activity Finally output the Mean of the results in a file

 Transformations: